devgo-studio-cebu/www/README.md

 ## To add and edit team profile

-navigate to
-`./public/members`
-and add or remove your webp photo
+navigate to `./public/members` and add or remove your webp photo

-for details, go to
-`./utils/teamProfile.tsx`
-and change your details there. my (adrian) profile has all the possible inputs so that should help you out
+for details, go to `./utils/teamProfile.tsx` and change your details there. my (adrian) profile has all the inputs so that should help you out

-for the skills, you can choose from the given or add a webp
+for the skills, you can choose from the given

 -   css
 -   figma